Lost-Outpost/constellation/README.md

 ### Clean Starfield

 I highly recommend uninstalling the game through Steam, deleting the game folder, and reinstalling it.
-You should also clean up the `Starfield Special Edition` folder in `Documents/My Games/` by deleting the contents in it.
+You should also clean up the `Starfield` folder in `Documents/My Games/` by deleting the contents in it.

 [THIS](https://imgur.com/a/1dySo8q) is approximately what a clean Starfield install should look like after shredding or cleaning it manually.